 - We also strongly advise you not to travel to the Karamoja region of north-eastern Uganda, including Kidepo National Park, because of the risk of banditry and inter-tribal clashes.
 If you decide to visit the Kidepo National Park we recommend you fly rather than travel overland.

-- We advise you to reconsider your need to travel to Uganda's border with the DRC, including the Bwindi Impenetrable National Park, the Mgahinga Gorilla Park, and the Murchison Falls National Park because of the risk of banditry and attacks by armed groups.
+- We advise you to reconsider your need to travel to Uganda's border with the Democratic Republic of Congo (DRC), including the Bwindi Impenetrable National Park, the Mgahinga Gorilla Park, and the Murchison Falls National Park because of the risk of banditry and attacks by armed groups.

 - Homosexual relations are illegal in Uganda and are not tolerated.
 The Ugandan Government passed a new law on 24 February 2014 which increased the penalties for homosexual activity to life imprisonment and included new penalties for promoting homosexual activity.
 Westerners have been prosecuted for homosexual activity in Uganda.
 See the Laws section for more information.

-- Australia has a Consulate in Uganda, headed by an Honorary Consul.
-The Consulate in Kampala can provide basic consular assistance to Australians in Uganda.
+- The Australian Consulate in Uganda, headed by an Honorary Consul, has relocated.
+The new address is Plot 40, Kyadondo road, Nakasero, Kampala.
+Other contact details remain the same.
+The Consulate provides basic consular support (not including the issue of passports).
 The Australian High Commission in Kenya provides full consular assistance to Australians in Uganda.

 - Be a smart traveller.
 Before heading overseas: